Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 Cisco IE3500 Series Switches, Release 26.1.x

-This document provides release information for the Cisco Industrial Ethernet (IE) switches.
+This document provides Cisco IOS-XE release information for the Cisco Industrial Ethernet (IE) switches.

 Cisco IE3500/IE3505 Series Switches

-These are ruggedized switching platforms and provides superior bandwidth and high-PoE power with proven Cisco IOS-XE Software for industrial environments.
-They are hardened to withstand temperatures ranging from freezing cold to extreme heat (-40°C to +75°C or –40°F to 167°F), as well as severe shock and vibration.
+Cisco IE3500 and IE3505 Series Switches are ruggedized switching platforms that provide high bandwidth and high-PoE power with Cisco IOS-XE Software for industrial environments.
+These switches are designed to operate in harsh conditions, including temperatures from -40°C to +75°C (–40°F to 167°F), and can withstand severe shock and vibration.

-The IE3500 switch is designed to cater deployments where hardened products are required, including factory automation, smart cities, energy and process control, Intelligent Transportation Systems (ITS), energy production sites, smart city programs, and mining.
-They bring improved scale performance, built-in security feature set, and simplified management options for the switch.
+These switches are designed for hardened deployments such as factory automation, smart cities, energy and process control, Intelligent Transportation Systems (ITS), energy production sites, and mining.
+They also provide improved scale, built-in security features, and simplified management.
 For more information, refer to the Datasheet.

 Cisco IE3500H/IE3505H Series Switches

 These switches are available with up to 24 ports.
-Fast Ethernet is supported through Fast Ethernet PIDs, and 1G PIDs can also be configured to operate at 100M speed.
-For a list of supported SFPs, refer the Datasheet.
+Fast Ethernet is supported through Fast Ethernet PIDs, and 1G PIDs can also operate at 100M speed.
+For a list of supported SFPs, refer to the Datasheet.
 These switches can be wall-mounted and deployed without a housing cabinet.
-They offer a power budget of 240W, and supports Power over Ethernet (PoE), PoE+, and Universal Power over Ethernet (UPOE) at 60W.
+They offer a power budget of 240W and support Power over Ethernet (PoE), PoE+, and Universal Power over Ethernet (UPOE) at 60W.

 New software features

-This section provides a brief description of the new software features introduced in this release.
+This section provides a brief description of the new software features introduced in Cisco IOS-XE 26.1.x release.

 IOS-XE 26.1.1